 Please refer to the following pages for information about Android NDK (https://developer.android.com/studio/projects/add-native-code.html#download-ndk) and OpenJDK (https://developer.android.com/studio/intro/studio-config.html#jdk).

 Once you’ve finished installing the required packages, you can configure your development environment.

 To verify your settings in Android Studio, navigate to File > Other Settings > Default Project Structure > Android SDK Location.
 If you do not have a project loaded, navigate to Configure > Default Project Structure > Android SDK Location.

-Verify that Use embedded JDK is checked and that the following properties are set to appropriate values:
+If present, verify that Use embedded JDK is checked and that the following properties are set to appropriate values:

-Make note of these locations, you’ll use them to set your environmental variables in the next section.
+Make note of these locations, as you’ll use them to set your environmental variables in the next section.